lapisrocks/rpo/README.md

 ## Examples

 Here are some example strings we optimized.
+These are effective across language models and jailbreaks.

 Starling-7B
 ```